SkylineCommunications/dataminer-docs/solutions/devtools/Performance_Analyzer/Performance_Analyzer.md

 uid: Performance_Analyzer
 ---

-# Performance Analyzer solution
+# Performance Analyzer Solution

 When you have implemented a solution, it is often necessary to monitor whether its performance is up to the required standards.
 To track the performance of a solution and identify possible bottlenecks, people often implement their own performance tracking, but this can be both time-consuming and difficult.
-This is where the generic Performance Analyzer solution comes in.
+This is where the generic Performance Analyzer Solution comes in.
 It will **streamline the process of analyzing the performance of a solution**, thereby reducing time to deliver and the cost.

 The solution consists of two main parts: the Performance Analyzer library and the corresponding low-code app.